 BREAK IN TRANSCRIPT

-I urge my colleagues to support the bill, and I yield back the balance of my time.
+I urge my colleagues to support this bipartisan legislation, and I reserve the balance of my time.

 BREAK IN TRANSCRIPT